derek-zhou/liv/README.md

         }
 ```

+You would need to substitude `derek` with your usernames of course.
+Each user need a pair of stanzas like above.

 ## Using LIV

 The first time you run LIV it will ask you to setup a password.
 This password is not your system password, which LIV has no access to anyway.
 Just pick any password you like.
 LIV will store the hash of this password in `~/.config/self_configer/liv.config` so should you lose the password you can edit it out and restart LIV.
 There are a few configuration you should enter at the config screen of the application: